rails/rails/guides/source/upgrading_ruby_on_rails.md

 Don't forget to review the difference, to see if there were any unexpected changes.

+### Configure Framework Defaults

+The new Rails version might have different configuration defaults than the previous version.
+However, after following the steps described above, your application would still run with configuration defaults from the *previous* Rails version.
+That's because the value for `config.load_defaults` in `config/application` has not been changed yet.

+To allow you to upgrade to new defaults one by one, the update task has created a file `config/initializers/new_framework_defaults.rb`.
+Once your application is ready to run with new defaults, you can remove this file and flip the `config.load_defaults` value.

 Upgrading from Rails 5.2 to Rails 6.0
 -------------------------------------